 - Chuck Wepner, the inspiration behind the original Rocky, capitalized on his fame the following year with a heavily publicized match against a professional wrestler (André the Giant).
 This mirrors Rocky's charity match with Thunderlips.
 Both matches involved someone being thrown out of the ring, although in the movie Rocky also throws Thunderlips, while in real life it was only Andre giving Wepner the heave ho.

-- Rule of Pool: Balboa pulls a full clothed Paulie into the pool during the training montage.
+- Rule of Pool: Balboa pulls a full clothed Paulie into the pool during the training montage, mostly For the Funnyz.

 - Scary Black Man: Mr. T's character Clubber Lang in the third movie.